gsmithy/Final-Project-Backend/README.md

 Hi,

 Our team of two, is coding back-end funcionality for our final project 'Good News'.
-We will be generating database for our users & posts, as-well-as all routing and authentication.
+We will be generating database for our users & posts, as-well-as all routing, authentication & much more!